Matthew Gaines: Career

 After the Emancipation Proclamation was officially announced in Texas on June 19, 1865, Gaines settled in Burton, Washington County, where he established himself as a leader of the freedmen, both as a Baptist preacher and a politician.
+In 1866, alongside George Ruby, he founded the Texas House of Councils.

 In 1869, Gaines was elected as a Senator of Texas's 16th district in the Twelfth Texas Legislature.
-He gained a reputation for being a guardian of the newly won rights of the African-Texans.
+He gained a reputation for being a guardian of the newly won rights of the Black Texans.
 Throughout his term, he addressed the issues of public education, prison reform, the protection of black voters, and tenant farming reformation.
 Gaines actively supported the forward movement that established the first public school system for all Texans and assisted in allowing Texas to take advantage of the federal Grant College Act, also known as the Morrill Act.

 In 1870, Gaines played a strategic role in passing the Militia Bill, which created a state police force to combat lawlessness and to protect against voter intimidation.
 Gaines was elected to a six-year term to the Senate, but only served four years.
 In a politically motivated trial he was convicted of bigamy in 1873.
 Despite the charge being overturned on appeal, his seat was challenged by Seth Shepard and he was removed from office on the grounds of being a convicted felon.
 In 1875, he was arrested for making a civil rights speech in Giddings.
-He told his audience that "in the eyes of God, blacks are as good as whites; they should have pride and hold their heads up even in troubled times."
+He told his audience that "in the eyes of God, Blacks are as good as whites; they should have pride and hold their heads up even in troubled times."
 Gaines continued to be active in politics and made his political views known in conventions, public gatherings, and from his pulpit.